BCS ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of November 22, 2022 in the Class Action Filed on Behalf of Barclays PLC Shareholders

-NEW YORK, Oct.
-25, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Barclays PLC (NYSE: BCS) alleging that the Company violated federal securities laws.
+NEW YORK, Nov.
+1, 2022 /PRNewswire/ --The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Barclays PLC (NYSE: BCS) alleging that the Company violated federal securities laws.

 This lawsuit is on behalf of persons who purchased or otherwise acquired Barclays American Depositary Receipts on a U.S. open market between February 18, 2021 and March 25, 2022.